logoraz/nyxt-config/README.md

-# nyxt-config - Nyxt Browswer Configuration
+# `:nxconfig` - Nyxt Browser Configuration

 Personal configuration for the highly extensible Nyxt Browser with batteries included.
 This configuration scaffold is set up as its own modern CL system (package-inferred-system) so as to keep things modular.

 PS: Only tested and used on Fedora 42 Workstation...